-If your ED has sufficient volume, ED-based antibiograms can provide ED physicians with a comprehensive resource for clinical decision-making, especially with the development of more rapid molecular based testing for drug resistance.
+If your ED has sufficient volume, ED-based antibiograms can provide ED physicians with a comprehensive resource for clinical decision-making.
+This especially true with the development of more rapid molecular based testing for drug resistance.

 6. Consider cultures when initiating antibiotic therapy